joeldodson/braille/docs/hableone.md

 and there's a need to go to the next and previous items, maybe those items are controls within an app, or icons of apps on the screen.

-The table below are the controls used in both Android and iOS modes to navigate the device, including selecting/activating the item currently in focus.
+The table below are the commands used in both Android and iOS modes to navigate the device, including selecting/activating the item currently in focus.

 ```{list-table} Commands to navigate the mobile device